zerasul/mdbook_en/4SGDK/sgdk.md

 Also, there is a set of tools to be able to use this C language for Sega Mega Drive.
 This set of tools is called Sega Genesis Development Kit or SGDK.

 Sega Genesis Development Kit, is a set of tools such as a compiler, a library, resource management tools, etc..
 That will allow us to create software (video games) for Sega Mega Drive.
-SGDK, is free and its open source; it is released under the MIT license; except the GCC [^26] compiler that incorporates that has GPL3 license.
+SGDK, is free and its open source; it is released under the MIT license; except the GCC [^26] compiler that has GPL3 license.

 [^26]: GCC (Gnu Compiler Collection) is a set of open source compilers that is incorporated in many GNU/Linux distributions.